Best Mortgage Refinance Lenders | September 2023

 Here is a list of the benefits and the drawbacks to consider when refinancing your mortgage.

-- Convert an adjustable-rate mortgage to a fixed-rate
+- Allows you to convert an adjustable-rate mortgage to a fixed-rate

 - Extending your loan term could cost you more money.

-- Could be denied if your credit or income has dropped.
+- You could be denied if your credit or income has dropped.